 We have a number of different manufacturers in membership.
 We have about 20 in London, and we look after them as a specialist cluster because they have particular issues around premises needs, but we also have textile manufacturers elsewhere in the UK that are members, such as in Yorkshire and Scotland, and we help them through all sorts of different avenues.
 Some of it is linking with brands and retailers, but we also get heavily involved in environmental issues, so we’re helping big manufacturing companies reduce their carbon footprint.

 How do you think Brexit is going to affect UK manufacturers and brands and how is the UKFT helping?

-Occasionally there is some bad press about UK manufacturing, and there was one such article yesterday in The Times recently.
+Occasionally there is some bad press about UK manufacturing.
 Can you give me your thoughts on this?

-The article in The Times had a chief executive from a leading retailer brand the vast majority of UK manufacturers as working unethically.
+There was an article in The Times which had a chief executive from a leading retailer brand say that the vast majority of UK manufacturers are working unethically.
 I would absolutely 100% categorically refute that claim.
 There are some bad apples, as unfortunately there are some companies who completely flout the law.
 The UKFT utterly condemn those practices.
 However, there are absolutely fantastic manufacturers in the UK who pay way above national minimum wage.
 The London manufacturers we work with mostly pay the London living wage, which is even higher.
 We have companies up in Scotland who have over 100 apprentices in their businesses.
 There are some wonderful businesses doing everything they can to raise the profile of UK manufacturing and it is completely wrong to condemn all of UK manufacturing by the disgusting practices of one or two.